jaquesdias/locations-rest-api/README.md

 `rails import:places`

-Run task to call ActiveJob that update places latitude and longitude:
+Run ActiveJob that update places latitude and longitude:

-`rails import:coordinates`
+`rails c` and then `UpdateCoordinatesJob.perform_later`

 Run task to create Authenticated user: